everslick/abluent-awesome/README.md

 ------------

 * awesome (3.5.x)
-* lain (awesome widget library)
-* aumix (for GUI mixer)
 * scrot (for screen grabing)
 * xlock (for screensaver and locking)
+* xautolock (for screensaver and locking)
 * xdg-menu (for auto generated application menu)
 * conky (for system monitoring)
+* xterm for drop-down console

 Keyboard
 --------

-The keyboard shortcuts follow some special rational. they are organized in a way so they can be performed with either one or two hands depending on the context.
+The keyboard shortcuts follow some special rational.
+They are organized in a way so they can be performed with either one or two hands depending on the context.
 Where possible, the key resambles the function to make memorization easier.
 Anyway, the